 There are 459 miles of active railroad in New Hampshire.
 The state is the largest railroad owner with over 200 miles of active line, purchased to preserve freight service to industry or promote tourism and economic development.
 Nine freight railroads operate in the state, and freight volumes have increased over the past several years.
 The short line and regional railroads that operate in New Hampshire provide an economical alternative to shippers, especially for heavy bulk commodities.
 Freight volume has been increasing dramatically across the country, and railroads can relieve highway congestion.

-RECENT GRANT APPLICATIONS
+RECENT GRANT AWARDS

 Passenger rail service in New Hampshire is provided by the Amtrak Downeaster (Northern New England Passenger Rail Authority), with stops in Dover, Durham, and Exeter, and the Vermonter, with a stop at Claremont Junction as well as Vermont communities in the Connecticut Valley.